Looking for the best way to build a portfolio website?

 To make that easy for them, you want to have a dedicated contact page that showcases the best way to get in touch with you, ideally with a contact form.

 This page is also a great opportunity to streamline your processes and avoid wasted communication by addressing important questions people might have when getting in touch with you.

 For example, Kristin Falkner’s contact page has a FAQ section alongside the contact form that helps her avoid answering the same questions over and over, such as her average turnaround time.

 Having a blog is optional, but it can be a great way to market yourself and showcase your skills and knowledge to potential clients.

-You can generate organic traffic from Google with your blog posts, while also demonstrating your experience in more depth via the content that you create.
+By starting a blog you can generate organic traffic from search engines, social media and other sources while also demonstrating your experience in more depth via the content that you create.

 The downside of a blog, of course, is that it’s time-consuming.
 So if you’re already busy with work and you can’t invest the time into creating regular blog content, you might want to just skip it.

 How to Create a Portfolio Website Using WordPress

 Now, let’s get into how you can create your own awesome portfolio site using WordPress and some useful extensions.